Mr-Ben-Merch-Store/Website/README.md

 - There is only need for 1 file of code

 # disadvantages
-- The animations don't look perfect (It'll be fixed by Monday)
+- The animations don't look perfect (It'll be fixed by Tuesday night)
 - _index.html_ is overcomplicated and disorganized
 - No shopping cart yet